-MyTrueAncestry Review | 5 Things To Know - Ancient Past
+MyTrueAncestry.com Review | 5 Things To Know - Ancient Past

-MyTrueAncestry.com is a third-party genetic DNA testing company that claims to directly compare your DNA data to ancient samples recovered from 85+ ancient civilizations.
-Ancient DNA samples recovered directly from archaeological dig sites allow MyTrue Ancestryto reveal your ancient ancestry and family history in a way you cannot discover with any other genetic DNA testing companies.
+If you’re curious about your ancestry traits, you might have considered using a DNA testing provider called My True Ancestry.
+This service is a third-party genetic DNA testing company that claims to directly compare your DNA data to ancient samples recovered from 85+ ancient civilizations.
+Ancient DNA samples recovered directly from archaeological dig sites allow My True Ancestry to reveal your ancient ancestry and family history in a way you cannot discover with any other genetic DNA testing companies.

 My True Ancestry takes a different DNA analysis approach.
-By comparing your autosomal DNA directly to ancient samples, you can see exactly which ancient civilizations you are related to.
-For instance, instead of learning that you are related to a generic "Haplogroup H” that moved throughout Europe, you may find that you are directly related to a Viking warrior buried over 1,000 years ago with actual shared DNA segments!
-MyTrueAncestry also compares your Y-DNA haplogroup (male DNA) to that of the ancient samples which provides much more detailed results than possible with mtDNA.
+By comparing your autosomal DNA to ancient samples, you can see exactly which ancient civilizations you are related to.
+For instance, instead of learning that you are related to a generic "Haplogroup H” that moved throughout Europe, you may find that you are directly related to a Viking warrior buried over 1,000 years ago with actual, shared DNA segments!
+My True Ancestry also compares your Y-DNA haplogroup (male DNA) to that of the ancient samples, providing much more detailed results than possible with mtDNA.

-This MyTrueAncestry review covers everything you need to know about it, including what you should expect, how much it costs, and some great alternatives you can consider!
-Here at Genomelink, we think finding the right DNA testing kit is of the utmost importance, so be sure to check out our recommendations.
+This My True Ancestry review covers everything you need to know, including what you should expect, how much it costs, and some great alternatives you can consider!
+Here at Genomelink, we think finding the right DNA testing kit is of the utmost importance, so please check out our recommendations.

 1. About the Company